elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-substitution-rule-in-integration-and-when-is-it-used.md

 url: /learn/mathematics/questions/what-is-the-substitution-rule-in-integration-and-when-is-it-used
 score: -1.0
 related_article1:
-    id: 168327
+    id: 168339
-    title: >-
-        What is the formal definition of a limit and how is it notated?
+    title: Differentiate between scalar fields and vector fields with examples.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-formal-definition-of-a-limit-and-how-is-it-notated
+    url: /learn/mathematics/questions/differentiate-between-scalar-fields-and-vector-fields-with-examples
 related_article2:
-    id: 168340
+    id: 168338
-    title: >-
-        What is the definition of a continuous function and what are the types of discontinuities?
+    title: What is a partial derivative and how is it calculated for functions of several variables?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-definition-of-a-continuous-function-and-what-are-the-types-of-discontinuities
+    url: /learn/mathematics/questions/what-is-a-partial-derivative-and-how-is-it-calculated-for-functions-of-several-variables
 related_article3:
     id: 168327
-    title: >-
-        What is the formal definition of a limit and how is it notated?
+    title: What is the formal definition of a limit and how is it notated?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-the-formal-definition-of-a-limit-and-how-is-it-notated
 related_article4:
-    id: 168327
+    id: 168328
-    title: >-
-        What is the formal definition of a limit and how is it notated?
+    title: Explain the concept of one-sided limits and provide an example.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-formal-definition-of-a-limit-and-how-is-it-notated
+    url: /learn/mathematics/questions/explain-the-concept-of-onesided-limits-and-provide-an-example
 related_article5:
     id: 168338
-    title: >-
-        What is a partial derivative and how is it calculated for functions of several variables?
+    title: What is a partial derivative and how is it calculated for functions of several variables?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-a-partial-derivative-and-how-is-it-calculated-for-functions-of-several-variables
 ---